amitness/basics/README.md

 - Find index of item in array
 - Find count of item in array
 - Merge elements of another array into current array
-- Double all elements of array
+- Double all items of array
-- Find sum of elements of array
+- Find sum of items of array
-- Sort the array
+- Sort array
-- Reverse the array
+- Reverse array
-- Filter the array
+- Filter array
-- Duplicate the array without reference
+- Duplicate array without reference
-- Run a loop on the array
+- Loop on array
 - Find smallest item
 - Find largest item